js-ferguson/gPMS/README.md

 - Desktop Chrome on Windows, Linux and ChromeOS
 - Desktop Firefox on Windows and Linux

-### Validation and linting - Do validation
+### Validation and linting

-WC3 HTML validation is not passing due to Materialize.css using a deprecated media type.
-However, there are no flags for any of my own HTML
+W3C HTML is passing with no errors or warnings

-CSS Validation returns 31 errors and 782 warnings, all of which are in materialize.css and bootstrap.min.css.
-There was a single error in my own css, a stray comma.
-I fixed it.
+CSS Validation returns many many warning all related to bootstrap and font-awesome.
+There are 11 warnings in my CSS, all related to a mixin I use to style buttons throughout the site.
+The warning is: "Same color for background-color and border-color".
+Border-color needs to be specified in this case to overide the default styling of boostraps buttons.

 I am working in Emacs and PEP-8 linting occurs every time I save my work.
 I also ran it manually before submission with no errors.